 Services not covered by Medicare Not covered under any condition When covered Transportation - including commercial or private air transport, car, taxi, bus, gurney van, and wheelchair van even if it is the only way to travel to a network provider.
-Not covered under any condition VA - services provided to veterans in Veterans Affairs (VA) facilities Not covered under any condition Vision (routine/non-Medicare covered) - eye exam, eyewear, refraction, retinal imaging, and fitting of eyewear.
+Transportation services covered under your plan are described in Chapter 4, Section 2.1 of the Medical Benefits Chart.
+VA - services provided to veterans in Veterans Affairs (VA) facilities Not covered under any condition Vision (routine/non-Medicare covered) - eye exam, eyewear, refraction, retinal imaging, and fitting of eyewear.
 Routine vision services covered under your medical plan are described in Chapter 4, Section 2.1 of the Medical Benefits Chart.
 If you purchase the enhanced dental and vision package, which is an optional supplemental benefit for an extra premium, additional vision services are covered, see Chapter 4, Section 2.2 for details.
 Vision (services) - Radial keratotomy and keratoplasty to treat refractive defects, laser astigmatism correction, LASIK or LASEK surgery and other low vision aids.
 Nonconventional intraocular lenses (IOLs) following cataract surgery (for example a presbyopia-correcting IOL) Not covered under any condition War related - items or services needed whether due or related to injuries caused by war or an act of war are not covered.
 Not covered under any condition Weight loss - treatment, including but not limited to non-Medicare covered weight loss programs and meal programs Not covered under any condition Wigs Not covered under any condition